Financing Your Education

 Please note that recipients of this award are expected to serve on the Student Review Committee for ISHR’s annual Human Rights Essay Contest.
 The time commitment for the Student Review Committee is typically around 10-15 hours over the span of 2 months and involves taking part in a short information session with the department.

 Other Tuition Support

 Students may also be eligible to apply for the GSAS Foreign Language and Area Studies (FLAS) award and Fulbright opportunities.
 In addition to these internal awards, current and prospective students are strongly encouraged to explore external funding opportunities.
 For more information, please refer to the GSAS External Fellowships page.

 For information on the cost of attendance, loans, and student employment, please refer to the Financing Your Education on the Graduate School of Arts and Science (GSAS) website.
 Please note that tuition for the HRSMA program is charged based on the Residence Unit model.
 Please refer to the Cost of Attendance page for tuition rates and other fees.

-The graduate research stipend is awarded to select HRSMA students in order to help offset travel costs associated with research they choose to undertake for their thesis.
-Students can also apply to receive matching funds up to $250 from the Graduate School of Arts and Sciences.
+The graduate research stipend is awarded to select HRSMA students in order to help offset certain costs associated with research they choose to undertake for their thesis.
+These may include travel or other expenses that are essential for the student's thesis research.
+Students can also apply to receive matching funds up to $300 from the Graduate School of Arts and Sciences.
 Students are also encouraged to explore research funding opportunities available through other Columbia University Center's and Institutes engaged in related research.

 To apply, students should send this application form and supporting documentation to email@example.com with the subject line “HRSMA research stipend.”
 Applications are reviewed on a rolling basis.